Vertebroplasty & Kyphoplasty

 - suitable for patients with spinal curvature such as scoliosis or kyphosis that results from causes other than osteoporosis.

-- applicable for patients who suffer from spinal stenosis or herniated disk with nerve or spinal cord compression and loss of neurologic function not associated with a VCF.
+- applicable for patients who suffer from spinal stenosis or herniated disk with nerve or spinal cord compression and loss of neurologic function.